chiefenne/electronics_inventory/README.md

 - Shared label UI/print styles: `static/labels.css`
 - One layout file per Avery preset: `static/avery_<preset>.css` (e.g. `static/avery_3425.css`)

+**Trademark notice:** Avery® is a registered trademark of its respective owner (commonly Avery Products Corporation and/or affiliated entities).
+This project is not affiliated with, sponsored, or endorsed by Avery.
+The Avery name and label numbers are used only to indicate intended compatibility with commonly available label sheets.

 To add a new layout later:

 1) Create `static/avery_<new-id>.css`